IBM-Bluemix-Docs/mobilepush/push_faq.md

 {: #push-bms-sdk-failing}

 BMS SDKs is failing with the Xcode New Build System.
 This is due to React Native 0.57+ and Cordova iOS@5.0.0 now supports the XCode (9 and 10+) New Build System.
-Projects/apps which are updated to these versions and above don't need to do any changes to make the Push SDKs work.
+Projects/apps which are updated to these versions and higher don't need to do any changes to make the Push SDKs work.
 For the project/apps which are in old versions, there is no way to make the projects to build with latest build system.
 The suggested workaround is:

-**Using XCode**
+#### Using XCode
 1. Go to **File** &gt; **Project Settings** or **Workspace Settings**.
 1. Select **Legacy Build System** from the **Build System** dropdown.

-**Using XCode build**
+#### Using XCode build
 - For **React Native**, use the **-UseModernBuildSystem=NO** flag to opt out of the new Xcode new build system.
 - For **cordova**, use **--buildFlag="-UseModernBuildSystem=0"** to build.

+## Why do the API requests sent to {{site.data.keyword.mobilepushshort}} service via a standalone client like Java program fails with 403 - Forbidden error?
+{: #faq-api-standalone-client}

+The API requests sent to the {{site.data.keyword.mobilepushshort}} service should be set to the `user-agent` request header.
+The user agent header property is a string that helps identifies the application that calling the API.